 Montana Abortion Quick Facts

-- Gestational age limitations are currently unenforceable and being settled in the courts.
+- Gestational age limitations are currently unenforceable and being challenged in the courts.

-- Chemical abortion pills are only minimally regulated in Montana.
+- Chemical abortion pills are regulated in Montana, but will most likely be challenged in the courts.

 Montana’s Pro-Life Laws Across the Spectrum